kyg0910/kyg0910.github.io/_pages/about.md

 Recent News
 ======
 - [04-26-2024] Our work has been accepted at Frontiers in Psychiatry; Title: Explaining deep learning-based representations of resting state functional connectivity data: focusing on interpreting nonlinear patterns in autism spectrum disorder
-- [01-29-2024] Our Invited Session proposal has been accepted by 2024 International Chinese Statistical Association (ICSA) (role: **Speaker**); Title: Recent Advances in Precision Medicine and Adaptive Experiments
-- [01-19-2024] Our work has been selected as a poster presentation at the Adolescent Brain Cognitive Development (ABCD) Insights & Innovations Meeting hosted by ABCD Study's federal collaborators; Title: Explaining Nonlinear Patterns in Children's Structural MRI with Multi-modal Identifiable VAE

 Selected Publications
 ======